Cecoto/OnlineShop/README.md

 # Blazor Online Shop Sample App

 This Blazor WebAssembly application serves as a demonstration of a simple online shop, showcasing a product listing page utilizing Telerik UI for Blazor components.
+The application is built using .NET 8 and the package for the Telerik components is Telerik.UI.Blazor.Trial - version 5.0.1.

 ## Features